kimvongola/DRL_HW3/CartPole_4.5.0/HW3.md

 #### 2. Replay Buffer Class

-A class use to store state, action, reward, and next state from each timestep in episode to use as a dataset to train neural networks.
+A class use to store state, action, reward, next state, and termination status from each timestep in episode to use as a dataset to train neural networks.
 This class should include:

 - **Constructor `(__init__)`** to initialize the following parameters: